fabric8io/fabric8-installer/vagrant/kubernetes/ReadMe.md

-## Fabric8 Kubernetes Vagrant Image
+## Fabric8 Kubernetes Vagrant Image : DEPRECATED!

-This is the fastest way to get going with Fabric8 and Kubernetes on your laptop.

-### Download and Install
+**NOTE** the use of this project is now **deprecated**!

+If you wish to run fabric8 locally we highly recommend using [minikube](http://fabric8.io/guide/getStarted/minikube.html) now!
+This offers the chance to use native platform hypervisors (Hyper-V on Windows, Xhyve on Mac OS X or KVM on Linux) which are much snapper and use lots less memory on your laptops!

+### if you still wanna use it...

 * Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Download and install [Vagrant](http://www.vagrantup.com/downloads.html)